 If there is one constant in the market, it is that things are always changing faster and are more dynamic [4].
 The pressures on organizations and enterprises around the world to keep up with these changes are increasing.
 Markets are crowded; margins are squeezed.
 New challenges seemingly arise overnight on all fronts.
 All of this is nothing new, but the question remains: How can companies tackle multiple business changes in globalization, productivity, innovation, compliance, information overload, and the changing nature of people and work while at the same time not forgetting the golden rule of business: customers first.
 Most companies see process effectiveness, efficiency, and innovation to align to their business model and strategy as one of the essential answers to creating long term competitive advantage [4].
 The need for value creation and realization is certainly not new, especially with any topics related to process reengineering, process modelling, process optimization, and process innovation.
-Now more than ever before, companies are struggling to adapt their IT to this accelerating pace and to identify where and how to create the needed value [4].
-Everything around them seems to be changing faster than they are able to keep pace.
-In such

-1998 "The Framework for Enterprise Architecture and the Search for the Owner's View of Business Rules".
-Database Newsletter, Volume 27.
+Now more than ever before, companies are struggling to adapt their IT to this accelerating pace and to identify where and how to transform their business to create the needed value [4].
+Everything around them seems to be changing faster than they the Owner's View of Business Rules".
+Database Newsletter, Volume 27, .
 Business Rule Solutions.
 1-604-899-5452.